Penalties guidance: MSBs/HVDs: calculating the culpable turnover: two approaches

 Under these circumstances the culpable turnover is simply the total of the culpable transactions.
 Care should be taken to ensure that the same slice of culpable turnover or the same culpable transactions are not included twice.

 For example, a HVD failed to check the identity of four customers who paid a total of £800,000 in cash.
 He also failed to provide one salesman with any anti-money laundering training.
 This salesman took a total of £600,000 in cash for individual or linked transactions in excess of 15,000 Euro without any identity checks. £200,000 of the £600,000 related however to one of the four customers already included.
 The culpable turnover for both breaches is therefore £1,200,000 not £1,400,000.
 The £200,000 must only be included once.

 The second approach is to deduct any non-culpable turnover in the relevant period from the total relevant turnover in the relevant period.
 Any part of the businesses turnover which was not exposed by the breaches will then be deducted from the total relevant turnover.
 Again it is up to the business to provide us with evidence which will enable us to verify these details.
-This will be the most appropriate approach when there are a lot of culpable transactions and breaches of different Regulations, or where it is difficult to identify the culpable transactions.
+This may be the most appropriate approach when there are a lot of culpable transactions and breaches of different Regulations, or where it is difficult to identify the culpable transactions.

 The starting point here is to first establish the total turnover for the relevant period.
 This should be exclusive of any VAT where this is relevant.
 Some trading activities such as money transmitting and exchanging currency are VAT exempt.
 The following amounts should then be deducted from this figure but not necessarily in this order.

 - any non-business income

 - any turnover that the business can show has come from non-regulated activities.
 For example turnover from holidays sold by a currency exchange office who also trades as a travel agent.
 Income from this source is not relevant turnover